 Week 1: April 26-May 2

 Participants will be invited to contribute their ideas about interactions between SDGs; in particular, they be asked for their judgment about how characteristics of countries or regions, called factors (such as level of development, governance practice, material footprint, or natural resource endowment) can be expected to influence these interactions.

-They submission form will ask participants to submit the following information for each SDG interaction:
+They submission form will ask participants to provide the following information:

-Participants will be able to see the full contributions of others and will be invited to comment on and support ones they find interesting (supporting is akin to liking on Facebook).
+Participants will be invited to comment on and support ides submited by others they find interesting.
+Supporting is akin to liking on Facebook.

-In addition, if submissions by others spur new thinking, participants will be free to make new contributions about where SDGs may influence each other.
+In addition, if submissions by others spur new thinking, participants will be invited to make new contributions.